PardeepSB/GPSmapBikeSecuirity/README.md

 	* `set FLASK_DEBUG=1`
 	* `python -m flask run`
 	<br />
-	Should show the following, where the last line is a link to the locally hosted website
+	Should show the following, where the last line is a link to the locally hosted website:

 <p align="center">
 	<img src="images/FLASKCapture.PNG">